 - Graduation Verification - At the close of the graduation filing period, students are reviewed for graduation eligibility.
 Those with one or more outstanding degree requirements are notified to take action and/or are removed from graduation.
 Reviewing a degree audit prior to the close of the Course Add/Drop Period can avoid problems later in the semester.

-Reserved seat tickets will not be needed, but guests with disabilities should arrive an hour early to avoid the last-minute rush.
 Inside the Founders Lounge entrance, ushers will be available to assist in taking individuals via elevator to the appropriate seating located on the concourse level.
 Due to space limitations, only one person may accompany the guest with disability in the accessible seating area.
 The chairs in the accessible seating area are plastic, and are armless portable chairs to allow movement for wheelchairs.
 Other family members may sit in the regular seating located throughout the arena.